vasdee/git-tag-flow/README.md

 Some alternatives are to the above are `deploy/` tag and `release/` branch, it is entirely up to you and what makes sense for your situation.
 However you should ask yourself, does the verb and noun makes sense when it is applied to the tag and branch?

+This is especially true when using GTF with mono-repos.

 ### Embrace Fast Forward merge commits